-In 2018 Audit Committee was independently performed various tasks as assigned.
-The Board of Directors and management emphasizes the administration that is based on the principles of corporate governance, business ethics.
-With a focus on risk factors that may affect the company, all functions must be carried out in compliance with legal requirements.
+In 2019 Audit Committee was independently performed various tasks as assigned.
+The Board of Directors and management emphasize the administration that is based on the principles of corporate governance, business ethics.
+With a focus on risk factors that may affect the Company, all functions must be carried out in compliance with legal requirements.
 Preparation of financial reports must be accurate and reliable, according to generally accepted accounting standards, with disclosure of information and operational transparency, and a suitable system of internal controls.
 The reviews found no significant defect at all.

-Assessment on adequacy of internal control
+11.2 Assessment on adequacy of internal control

-Meeting of the Board of Directors No. 2/2019 on 18 February 2019 approved the evaluation results on the adequacy of internal controls which internal audit had conducted in accordance with the criteria set by Securities Exchange Commission (SEC) and in compliance with the internal control framework (COSO2013), which consists of five elements with 17 principles:
+Meeting of the Audit Committee No. 3/2020 on March 17, 2020 approved the evaluation results on the adequacy of internal controls which internal audit had conducted in accordance with the criteria set by Securities Exchange Commission (SEC) and in compliance with the internal control framework (COSO2013), which consists of 5 elements with 17 principles which consist of:

-- 1. INTEGRITY: The organisation demonstrates its firm commitment to the values of integrity (integrity) and ethics. - 2.
-OVERSIGHT: The Committee is independent from management, and must oversee (oversight) development and implementation of internal controls. - 3.
-OVERSIGHT: Management has to provide a structure of reporting network to determine adequate authority and responsibility of each agency to ensure the organisation's achievement to the objectives under the supervision (oversight) of the Board. - 4.
-Organisation demonstrates a commitment to the attracting, developing and retaining talented personnel. - 5.
-Organisation defines personnel to be responsible and accountable for internal control operation, in order to achieve the objectives of the organisation. - 6.
-Corporate objectives must be clear enough to identify and assess the risks which related the activities to achieving the objectives of the organisation.
+- (1) INTEGRITY: The organisation demonstrates its firm commitment to the values of integrity (integrity) and ethics. - (2) OVERSIGHT: The Committee is independent from management, and must oversee (oversight) development and implementation of internal controls. - (3) OVERSIGHT: Management has to provide a structure of reporting network to determine adequate authority and responsibility of each agency to ensure the organisation's achievement to the objectives under the supervision (oversight) of the Board.

-- 7. Organisation identifies and analyses all types of risks that may affect the achievement of the objectives set for an entire organisation. - 8.
-Organisation must consider possibilities of fraud, in its risks assessment, to achieve corporate objectives. - 9.
-Organisation can identify and assess the changes that may cause impact on internal controls. - 10.
-Organisation has measures to reduce risks to an acceptable level.
-Otherwise, this might obstruct the achievement to the objectives of the organization. - 11.
-Organisation choose and takes corporate development activities with a common control system to help support the achievement of objectives. - 12.
-Organization has control practices through a policy, which defines expectation and procedures to enable it practical. - 13.
-Organisations has involving and quality information to encourage on-schedule internal control. - 14.
-Corporate communication within the organisation shall include objectives and responsibilities of the agency on the internal control scheme.
-This is necessary to support the internal control to be carried out as planned. - 15.
-Organisation has to communicate with outside agencies on issues that may have an impact on internal controls. - 16.
-Organisation monitors and evaluates internal controls to ensure that internal controls are carried out properly and adequately. - 17.
-Organisation evaluates internal control deficiencies on a timely manner and inform the person who is responsible, including senior management and the Board as deems appropriate.
+- (4) Organisation demonstrates a commitment to the attracting, developing and retaining talented personnel. - (5) Organisation defines personnel to be responsible and accountable for internal control operation, in order to achieve the objectives of the organisation. - (6) Corporate objectives must be clear enough to identify and assess the risks which related the activities to achieving the objectives of the organisation. - (7) Organisation identifies and analyses all types of risks that may affect the achievement of the objectives set for an entire organisation. - (8) Organisation must consider possibilities of fraud, in its risks assessment, to achieve corporate objectives. - (9) Organisation can identify and assess the changes that may cause impact on internal controls. - (10) Organisation has measures to reduce risks to an acceptable level.
+Otherwise, this might obstruct the achievement to the objectives of the organization. - (11) Organisation choose and takes corporate development activities with a common control system to help support the achievement of objectives. - (12) Organisation has control practices through a policy, which defines expectation and procedures to enable it practical. - (13) Organisations has involving and quality information to encourage on-schedule internal control. - (14) Corporate communication within the organisation shall include objectives and responsibilities of the agency on the internal control scheme.
+This is necessary to support the internal control to be carried out as planned. - (15) Organisation has to communicate with outside agencies on issues that may have an impact on internal controls. - (16) Organisation monitors and evaluates internal controls to ensure that internal controls are carried out properly and adequately. - (17) Organisation evaluates internal control deficiencies on a timely manner and inform the person who is responsible, including senior management and the Board of Directors as deems appropriate.

-The Board viewed that the company has internal control systems sufficiently to control transactions with major shareholders, directors, executives or related persons.
-To control other issues, the Board also viewed that the company has enough and appropriate internal control already.
+The Board of Directors viewed that the Company has internal control systems sufficiently to control transactions with major shareholders, directors, executives or related persons.
+To control other issues, the Board also viewed that the Company has enough and appropriate internal control already.

-Implementation of Internal Control
+11.3 Implementation of The Company's Internal Control.